Using the 5 Thinking Positions to Develop Relational Styles

 Interpersonal Relations Styles: Using 2 Intersecting Measures

-- The table above shows the 25 styles of relating that occur when you cross the measure of passive to aggressive with the measure of empathic to narcissistic.
+- The table below shows the 25 styles of relating that occur when you cross the measure of passive to aggressive with the measure of empathic to narcissistic.

 Notes on the 25 Relational Styles